googleforgames/agones/docs/proposals/0000-afp-process/README.md

 AFPs are checked into the repository under the `/docs/proposals` directory.

-New AFPs can be checked in with a file name in the form of `00x-feature-name.md`.
-The corresponding PR should be titled in the format `AFP-00x`, where 00x represents the AFP number.
+New AFPs should be checked in with a folder name in the form of `00x-feature-name`, where "00x" represents an incremental AFP number.
+The corresponding pull request (PR) should be titled in the format `AFP-00x`, matching the folder naming convention.

-As significant work is done on the AFP, the authors can assign a AFP number.
-No other changes should be put in that PR so that it can be approved quickly and minimize merge conflicts.
+As significant work is done on the AFP, the authors can assign an AFP number.
+No other changes should be included in that PR so that it can be approved quickly and minimize merge conflicts.
-The AFP number can also be done as part of the initial submission if the PR is likely to be uncontested and merged quickly.
+The AFP number can also be assigned as part of the initial submission if the PR is likely to be uncontested and merged quickly.

 ### AFP Editor Role